 Rehabilitation psychologists have completed doctoral degrees in psychology and have had extensive pre-doctoral and post-doctoral training in healthcare settings.
 Further, rehabilitation psychologists providing clinical services are required to be licensed in order to provide services in their state or province of practice and to receive reimbursement for services from health insurance payers.
 The American Board of Professional Psychology (ABPP) recognizes Rehabilitation Psychology as a specialty area of practice within psychology and maintains a complete listing of board-certified rehabilitation psychologists.

 While rehabilitation psychologists may belong to many professional organizations relevant to their area of practice and specialization, the major organization representing rehabilitation psychology is the American Psychological Association (APA), Division of Rehabilitation Psychology (Division 22).
-The Division publishes a scholarly journal, newsletter, and sponsors sessions relevant to Rehabilitation Psychology research and practice at the annual summer APA conference and the annual spring Rehabilitation Psychology conference.
+The Division publishes a scholarly journal and sponsors sessions relevant to Rehabilitation Psychology research and practice at the annual APA convention and the annual Mid-Winter Conference.
 In addition, rehabilitation psychologists participate in other education venues for psychologists and other healthcare professionals.
 The APA can be contacted for a list of rehabilitation psychologists who live in and outside of the U.S.

 Finally, there are excellent textbooks available on the general topic of Rehabilitation Psychology, as well as books on areas of specialization within this field.